Yoga, Meditation, Mindfulness, Nutritional Counseling, Lifestyle Management at The Namaste Counsel.

 Health Benefits of Meditation.
 The Bhagavad Gita talks about yoga.
 Text 5.27-28 says, “Shutting out all external sense objects, keeping the eyes and vision concentrated between the two eyebrows, suspending the inward and outward breaths within the nostrils, and thus controlling the mind, senses and intelligence, the transcendentalist aiming at liberation becomes free from desire, fear and anger.”

 The Sugar Drop a.k.a Yoga Therapy for Diabetics.
-Deborah takes Yoga Therapy seriously.
-Read about her personal commitment to help diabetics through therapeutic yoga, and how yoga can improve blood sugar levels.
-She also leads workshops in Gutsy Yoga, and The Tummy Bust (weight management) and Chill Out (stress management), Breath of Life (pranayama and chanting) and Dem Bones designed to strengthen and protect the bones from aging.
+Read about Deborah’s personal commitment to help diabetics through therapeutic yoga, and how yoga can improve blood sugar levels.
+Other workshops include Gutsy Yoga, and The Tummy Bust (weight management) and Chill Out (stress management), Breath of Life (pranayama and chanting) and Dem Bones designed to strengthen and protect the bones from aging.

 Benefits of Restorative Yoga.
 Restorative Yoga is ideal for those dealing with transitions, and stress.
 Aren’t we all?
 Using comfy cushions, bolsters, eye pillow and even sand bags, one relaxes into a deep stretch.
 It’s a great option for pregnant mamas, or those going through postpartum.
 Read more about the health benefits of restorative yoga and give it a try.

 What’s Ayurveda?
-Deborah Charnes learned Ayurveda at an Ayurvedic center in Southern India where it’s common for patients to prefer Ayurveda over Western medicine.
 At its core, Ayurveda is a customized approach to well being.
 One pill does not work the same for two people.
+Deborah has written articles on Ayurveda for Natural Awakenings, BaldYogi and other media outlets.
+Read more.

 Why Traditional Chinese Medicine?
 Ayruveda and TCM are ancient healing arts.
 They treat the person, versus the symptom.
-They are about balance, and yoga is all about balance.
+They are about balance.
 Balance of mind, body and spirit.
-Read about The Namaste Counsel’s approach to ancient wisdom methods.
+Read about ancient wisdom methods.